Drug and Alcohol Rehab in Leicester

 The Admissions Process

-While the process may seem overwhelming, the trained admissions team at Rehab Recovery is here to assist you or your loved one in every way.
+While the process of recovery may seem overwhelming, the trained admissions team at Rehab Recovery is here to assist you or your loved one in every way.

 By dialling 0800 088 66 86, patients are taking a step in the right direction.